datanest-earth/datanest-nodejs-client/docs/webhooks/readme.md

 ![](./images/api-key-webhook-designate.png)

 There will only ever be one webhook designated API Key per company.
-Designating a new key will automatically revoke the previous key as the webhook designate.
+Designating a new key will automatically revoke the previous key as the webhook designated key.

 #### Headers